raveup/raveup.github.io/_posts/2008-12-18-suicide-commandos.md

 Finally available on vinyl again the Minneapolis finest rock'n'roll band ever!
 This double Lp contains the best live performances of these great american punk prime movers.

-Two incredibly full of energy live set perfectly recording at 'Jay's Longhorn' in November 1978.
+Two live sets incredibly full of energy, perfectly recorded at 'Jay's Longhorn' in November 1978.
 Great arwork and inner sleeve with lotsa of pics and infos.
 A CLASSIC!